Cali

 How to Pronounce Cali

 Our model has identified 3 different pronunciations for the name Cali.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 58.8% confident that Cali is pronounced as KA-lee.
-The next most likely pronunciation is KAH-lee, at 35.3% confidence.
+Our model is 58.8% confident that Cali is pronounced as KA-lee, which has 2 syllables.
+The next most likely pronunciation is KAH-lee, at 35.3% confidence, with 2 syllables.

 2